plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 > These use cases orchestrate the flow of data to and from the entities, and direct those entities to use their
 > Critical Business Rules to achieve the goals of the use case.

-Ok, these definitions are rather high-level and nothing concrete.
+OK, these definitions are rather high-level and nothing concrete.
 I kinda expected that ;-)

 Enough of theory - let's look at something more practical ...